remoorejr/cordova-plugin-camera-with-exif/README.md

 ## cordova-plugin-camera-with-exif

+This 1.5.4 version does not request permission to read video files.
+This is in response to a request from a developer that only requires access to photos.

 This plugin is an enhanced version of the stock cordova-plugin-camera which provides an API for taking pictures and for choosing images from the system's image library.